tessera-metrics/tessera/README.md

 ## Getting Started

-In order to get this project running from source, you will need to have python, node.js, and a C compiler installed. node.js is used for building the web assets, but is not used for running the server.
+In order to get this project running from source, you will need to have Python 2.7, node.js, and a C compiler installed. node.js is used for building the web assets, but is not used for running the server.

 ### Setting up the Python Environment